PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/scrapy/29/answer-0-1(2).md

     return s
 ```

-Now the `request_httprepr` function should handle non-http requests without causing an error.
-The test case should pass without any errors.
+With this fix, the `request_httprepr` function will now handle non-HTTP requests correctly, and the test case will pass without any errors.